airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 `jsonb`: This stores json as binary, and displays it as json, not as a single text value, and allows indexing into arbitrary attributes for speed of lookup.
 It does however still require a full update to write to, although there are functions coming out in 9.5 that will allow updates to nested paths more easily: https://michael.otacoo.com/postgresql-2/postgres-9-5-feature-highlight-new-jsonb-functions/

-'array`: This stores an array of some other datatype (text, number, whatever).
+`array`: This stores an array of some other datatype (text, number, whatever).
 To find out more about the operators available on all of these, the documentation is a great place to go: https://www.postgresql.org/docs/9.4/static/functions-json.html

 #### 2.3.2 Denormalized data in Mongo